lonitra/ToDo/README.md

 ## Notes

 One of the biggest challenges while creating this app was getting used to the keys on a Mac.
 I also had some trouble with constrained layout and understanding the code.
+Although there are still parts of the code I still don't understand, I do think I learned a lot from this project.
+It was a great starting project.

 ## License